 South West Coast Path

-The South Coast Path is currently England's longest National Trail and stretches for 630 miles (1,014kms) from Minehead on the Somerset to Poole on the Dorset coast.
+The South West Coast Path is currently England's longest National Trail and stretches for 630 miles (1,014kms) from Minehead on the Somerset Coast to Poole on the Dorset coast.
 It involves 115,000ft (35,000m) of ascent and passes through one National Park, two UNESCO World Heritage Site, six AONB's (Areas of Outstanding Natural Beauty), seven National Nature Reserves, and sixteen stretches of coastline designated and protected as Heritage Coast.
 Eventually the South West Coast Path will be integrated into the planned England Coast Path, and become part of the longest managed and way-marked coastal path in the world.

 The dates in mid-May should see the coastal flora at its very best, with the cliffs and the Cornish slate ‘hedges’ draped in carpets of thrift, sea-squill and campion.

 This 114kms (72 miles) section of the South West Coast Path runs from Porthcurno in West Penwith, in the Far West of Cornwall, to Falmouth in South Cornwall.
 It takes in the sweep of Mount’s Bay, the Lizard Peninsula – mainland England’s most southerly bunion of land – and the tranquil Helford Estuary.